pflooky/data-caterer/README.md

 - Issues with spark streaming to write real-time data
   - Using rate format, have to manage the connection to the data source yourself
   - Connection per batch, stopped working for Solace after 125 messages (5 per second)
+- Generating regex pattern given data samples
+- Database generated columns values
+  - Auto increment
+  - On update current_timestamp
+  - Omit generating columns (only if they are not used as foreign keys)

 ## Resources